LRB-IIMCB/ninetails/README.md

 * It requires tail delimitation data produced by Nanopolish software
 * It allows both for the detection of non-Adenosine residues within the poly(A) tails and visual inspection of  read signals

-The software is still in the development phase so all suggestions are welcome.
-Please also expect the code to be changed frequently, so use it with caution.
+The software is still under development, so all suggestions to improving it are welcome.
+Please note that the code contained herein may change frequently, so use it with caution.

 ## Prerequisites